 Exam FAM Sample Questions, Free and Interactive

-FAM is two exams that share a sitting.
-The short-term half (loss models, credibility, frequency/severity) and the long-term half (survival models, life insurance pricing, multi-state models) test fundamentally different mental models.
-Candidates who treat FAM as one exam and try to alternate concepts day-by-day routinely underperform.
-Candidates who treat it as two parallel study tracks tend to pass.
+FAM is two exams sharing a sitting.
+The short-term half (loss models, credibility, frequency/severity) and the long-term half (survival models, life insurance pricing, multi-state models) ask for different mental models entirely.
+Candidates who treat FAM as one exam and alternate concepts day-by-day tend to underperform.
+Candidates who run it as two parallel study tracks tend to pass.

-The SOA's 262 published FAM sample questions are split roughly evenly across the two halves.
-FreeFellow hosts all 262 inside the practice surface with worked solutions alongside, performance tracking by topic, and an adaptive engine that re-surfaces missed items.
+The SOA's 262 published FAM sample questions split roughly evenly across the two halves.
+FreeFellow hosts all 262 in the practice surface with worked solutions alongside, performance tracking by topic, and an adaptive engine that re-surfaces missed items.
 Free, no signup to browse, no credit card.

 Start practicing Exam FAM samples